-BASE SALARY.
+Base Salary.
 In setting the base salary for each executive officer, the Committee takes into account comparative compensation data for a select group of companies.
 Companies are included within the survey group on the basis of a number of factors, such as their size and organizational structure, the nature of their businesses, the geographic regions in which they operate, the composition of their compensation programs (including the extent to which they rely on other contingent forms of compensation), the extent to which they compete with the Company for executive talent and the availability of information concerning their compensation practices.
 On the basis of the compiled data, the Committee sets the base salary of each executive officer at a level which is competitive with the salaries of individuals in similar positions at the surveyed companies.
 The Committee also takes into account the performance of the Company in setting the base salary for each executive officer.

-INCENTIVE COMPENSATION.
+Incentive Compensation.
 At the end of each fiscal year the Compensation Committee evaluates each executive officer's base salary, the level of his performance, and the performance of the Company, and determines for each individual executive officer the amount of any cash incentive bonus to be paid to such executive officer.
-For fiscal year 2000, no year-end cash incentive bonuses were paid.
+For fiscal 2001, no year-end cash incentive bonuses were paid.

-LONG-TERM STOCK-BASED INCENTIVE COMPENSATION.
+Long-Term Stock-Based Incentive Compensation.
 Long-term incentives are provided through stock option grants.
 The grants are designed to align the interests of each executive officer with those of the shareholders and provide each individual with a significant incentive to manage the Company from the perspective of an owner with an equity stake in the business.
 Each grant allows the officer to acquire shares of the Company's Common Stock at a fixed price per share (the market price on the grant date) over a specified period of time (up to ten years).
 Each option generally becomes exercisable in installments over a five-year period, contingent on the officer's continued employment with the Company.
 Accordingly, the option provides a return to the executive officer only if the market price of the shares appreciates over the option term and the officer continues in the Company's employ.

 The size of the option grant to each executive officer is designed to create a meaningful opportunity for stock ownership and is based upon the executive officer's current position with the Company, internal comparability with option grants made to other Company executives, the executive officer's current level of performance and the executive officer's potential for future responsibility and promotion over the option term.
-The Committee also takes into account the number of vested and unvested options held by the executive officer in order to maintain an appropriate level of equity incentive for that individual.
+The Committee also takes into account the number of vested and unvested options held by the executive officer to maintain an appropriate level of equity incentive for that individual.
 However, the Committee does not adhere to any specific guidelines as to the relative option holdings of the Company's executive officers.

 CEO COMPENSATION.
-The compensation payable to Mr. Pond, the Company's Chief Executive Officer until June 18, 2000, and Mr. Rode, the Company's Chief Executive Officer from June 19, 2000, was determined by the Committee.
-His base salary was set at a level which the Committee felt would be competitive with the base salary levels in effect for chief executive officers at similarly-sized companies within the industry.
+The compensation payable to Dr. Rode, the Company's Chief Executive Officer until September 28, 2001 was determined by the Committee using a process similar to that described above.
+His base salary was set at a level which the Committee believed would be competitive with the base salary levels in effect for chief executive officers at similarly-sized companies within the industry.